eikehmueller/ma32070/lectures/notes.md

 To finish the proof, divide both sides of this inequality by $\|\boldsymbol{u}\|_\infty$.

 # Unstructured meshes
-In general, we might want to solve PDEs on a $d$-dimensional manifold $\Omega\subset \mathbb{R}^D$ that is embedded in $D$ dimensional space.
-For example, we might want to solve the Navier-Stokes equations on the surface of a sphere.
-The manifold is then approximated by a mesh, which can be described as a collection of topological entities.
+So far, we have only solved our model PDE on a single reference triangle.
+We now discuss how to extend the finite element approach to arbirtrary domains.
+Assume that we want to solve the PDE on a $d$-dimensional manifold $\Omega\subset \mathbb{R}^D$ that is embedded in $D$ dimensional space.
+For example, we might want to solve it in a rectangular domain or on the surface of a sphere.
+The manifold is then approximated by a *mesh*, which can be described as a collection of topological entities.
 For example, if $d=2$, the mesh will consist of zero-dimensional vertices, one-dimensional edges and two-dimensional triangular cells (although it is also possible to use more general polygonal cells we do not consider this here).
 In general, the co-dimension $c$ of a $d'$-dimensional mesh entity is given by $c=d-d'$.
-In the following we will only consider the case $d=D=2$.
-In this case we have:
+In the following we will only consider the case $d=D=2$, but the central ideas that are developed in the following also apply to more complicated setups.
+For $d=D=2$ we have:

 | topological entity  | dimension $d'$ | co-dimension $c$ |
 | ------------------- | -------------- | ---------------- |